bozonx/squidlet/doc/squidletctl.md

 * SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed
 * --name uses only if group config is specified and selects a host config from group config
+* --ioset - specify ioSet which will be used.
+Also you can specify host and port optionally
+* --ioset-props - other ioSet props which will be passed to specified ioSet.
+  These props will replace props in host config
 * ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
   If group config is specified you should specify a host name (--name argument) instead the first host will be taken.